IBM/knative101/workshop/exercise-3/README.md

 ## Deploy Our first Knative application

 Let's get our first Knative application up & running.
-Using the Build & Serving components of Knative, we can go from some source code on github to a docker image built on cluster (using the Kaniko build template), to a docker image pushed to dockerhub, and ultimately a URL to access our application.
+Using the Build & Serving components of Knative, we can go from some source code on github to a container image built on cluster (using the Kaniko build template), to a container image pushed to a private container registry on IBM Cloud, and ultimately a URL to access our application.

 ### Update domain configuration for Knative